anasty17/mirror-leech-telegram-bot/README.md

 **2. Optional Fields**

-- `GDRIVE_FOLDER_ID`: This is the Folder/TeamDrive ID of the Google Drive Folder or `root` to which you want to upload all the mirrors.
+- `GDRIVE_ID`: This is the Folder/TeamDrive ID of the Google Drive Folder or `root` to which you want to upload all the mirrors.
 Required for `Google Drive` upload. `Str`
 - `IS_TEAM_DRIVE`: Set `True` if uploading to TeamDrive.
 Default is `False`. `Bool`
 - `DOWNLOAD_DIR`: The path to the local folder where the downloads should be downloaded to. `Str`
 - `DOWNLOAD_STATUS_UPDATE_INTERVAL`: Time in seconds after which the progress/status message will be updated.
 Recommended `10` seconds at least. `Int`